Earlier in 2025, Saudi Arabia announced it was expanding Saudization requirements and rates for 269 professions in the private sector.

 In fact, hiring local talent is a crucial aspect of achieving a successful localization strategy.
 Therefore, it is considered a key driver of business growth.

-According to AstroLabs’ latest Market Entry Report, 31% of businesses operating in Saudi stated that hiring Saudi professionals significantly enhanced stakeholder engagement.
+According to our latest Saudi Market Entry Report, 31% of businesses operating in Saudi Arabia stated that hiring Saudi professionals significantly enhanced stakeholder engagement.
 This edge has ultimately led to a better market position.

 Staying ahead of Saudization requirements entails regular monitoring and maintaining up-to-date records of employees.
 Notably, companies in Saudi Arabia are required to update Saudization every week.